1. Stress hormones in ADHD¶

 HSHigh cortisol stress response

-- Shutdown of the HPA axis
+- Shutting down the HPA axis

-- → no desensitization of the GR or overactivity of the MR
+- → No desensitization of the GR or overactivity of the MR

 - Atypical depression